How to Go From Situationship to Relationship

 Have the Defining Conversation

 Name it.
 "I've been thinking about us.
 I want to be in a defined relationship with you.
 How do you feel about that?"
+You are not cornering them, you are offering a real question.
 Ask for their answer.
-Not "someday"—do they want this with you now?
+Not "someday" without detail, do they want this with you now, and what does that look like to them?
 Be clear on what you need.
-Labels, exclusivity, meeting friends, whatever "relationship" means to you.
-Listen.
+Labels, exclusivity, meeting friends, how you handle conflict, whatever "relationship" means to you.
+Listen without debating their feelings.
 If they're hesitant, ask why.
-Fear, timing, or "I'm not sure about us" are different—their answer tells you the next step.
+Fear, timing, or "I'm not sure about us" are different problems with different next steps.

 Behavior Changes That Show They're In

 They introduce you.
 You meet friends, maybe family; you're not a secret.
 They use the word.
-"My partner," "we're together," labels in conversation.
+"My partner," "we're together," labels in conversation, not because you forced a performance, but because they mean it.
 Plans get real.
-They talk about future with you, not just next weekend.
+They talk about future with you, not only next weekend.
 Consistency.
-They show up, reply, and prioritize you.
+They show up, reply, and prioritize you in ways you can feel without squinting.
 They close the door on others.
-No more apps, no more "just seeing what's out there."
-Words plus actions = they're moving from situationship to relationship.
+No more apps, no more "just seeing what's out there", unless you both explicitly chose a different agreement and you still feel safe.

 When It's Possible vs. When to Leave

 Possible: They say yes and follow through.
 They're scared but willing.
-They need a little time but give you a timeline.
+They need a little time but give you a timeline you can live with.
 Leave: They say no or "I'm not ready" with no path forward.
 They deflect every time you bring it up.
-They say yes but nothing changes—no introduction, no labels, no real commitment.
+They say yes but nothing changes, no introduction, no labels, no real commitment.
 You've waited long enough.
 Don't stay in a situationship hoping they'll change.
-If they wanted to, they would.
+If they wanted to, they would show you, in effort, not in apologies alone.

 Frequently Asked Questions